Shopify/graphql-design-tutorial/TUTORIAL.md

 represent a date or time as a string, all of them reasonably simple, so it benefits from a strong scalar type to specify which format we expect.

+*<a href="#user-content-use-stronger-types-in-simple-cases"
+id="user-content-use-stronger-types-in-simple-cases">Rule:</a> Use stronger
-*Rule #20: Use stronger types for inputs (e.g. `DateTime` instead of `String`) when the format may be ambiguous and client-side validation is simple.
+types for inputs (e.g. `DateTime` instead of `String`) when the format may be ambiguous and client-side validation is simple.
 This provides clarity and encourages clients to use stricter input controls (e.g. a date-picker widget instead of a free-text field).*

 ### Input: Structure, Part 2